Philippe Tondre

 Philippe Tondre (born in 1989) is a French-British classical oboist.
-He has served as Principal Oboist of the Philadelphia Orchestra since 2020, and a professor of Oboe at the Curtis Institute of Music since 2022.
+He has served as Principal Oboist of the Chamber Orchestra of Europe since 2019, the Philadelphia Orchestra since 2020, and a professor of Oboe at the Curtis Institute of Music since 2022.

 Early days

 Born in Mulhouse, Philippe Tondre started studying the oboe at the age of six in Yves Cautrès's class at the Mulhouse National School of Music before joining the Conservatoire de Paris in David Walter's class where he won his Prize of oboe as well as his master's degree in music interpretation.
 He also followed lessons by teachers such as Heinz Holliger, Maurice Bourgue, Jacques Tys, Jean-Louis Capezzali and Ingo Goritzki.

 Career

 Very attached to orchestral activity, during his studies he integrated the Orchestre français des jeunes and the Gustav Mahler Jugendorchester under the direction of Sir Colin Davis and Herbert Blomstedt.
 At the age of eighteen, he was appointed solo oboe of the Stuttgart Radio Symphony Orchestra (Südwestrundfunk) under the direction of Sir Roger Norrington and Georges Prêtre, a position he held from 2008 to 2016.
 At the age of 19, he was spotted by Seiji Ozawa in Japan and became in 2010 a member of the Saito Kinen Orchestra of Matsumoto and then, in 2012, the Mito Chamber Orchestra under his direction.
 Since then, he has undertaken international tours with these two bands.
 As a guest solo oboe, Philippe Tondre has performed regularly with the Royal Concertgebouw Orchestra Amsterdam, Orchestre philharmonique de Radio France, and the Berlin Radio Symphony Orchestra.